anttin/anawsutils/README.md

 # anawsutils

-A python3 module with micallaneous AWS utils.
+A python3 module with miscallaneous AWS utils.

 ## Install